Excessive amounts of added sugar can have harmful effects on your metabolism and overall health.

-If you're used to consuming sucralose, then it probably won't have any effect.
+Yet, if you're used to consuming sucralose, it probably won't have any effect.

-Bottom Line: Sucralose may raise blood sugar and insulin levels in people who do not consume artificial sweeteners regularly.
-However, it probably has no effect in people who regularly use artificial sweeteners.
+Summary Sucralose may raise blood sugar and insulin levels in people who do not consume artificial sweeteners regularly.
+However, it probably has no effect on people who regularly use artificial sweeteners.

 It seems that at high temperatures, it starts to break down and interact with other ingredients (8).

 One study found that heating sucralose with glycerol, the backbone of fat molecules, produced harmful substances called chloropropanols.
-These substances may raise the risk of cancer (9).
+These substances may raise cancer risk (9).

-The friendly bacteria in the gut are extremely important for your overall health.
+The friendly bacteria in your gut are extremely important for your overall health.

 Interestingly, one rat study found that sucralose may have negative effects on these bacteria.